Murrindindi Shire Council is committed to providing a high quality service to its community and to visitors.

 We will endeavour to provide courteous, helpful and friendly service and give you current and accurate information.

 We value accountability and take responsibility for our actions.
-If you would like to read more about our approach to Customer Service, you can refer to our Customer Service Charter.(PDF, 607KB)
+If you would like to read more about our approach to Customer Service, you can refer to our Customer Service Charter.(PDF, 75KB)

-We welcome your feedback on our performance at any time.
-We’d like to hear from you if you think we have performed well but if you feel we haven’t met the standards set out in our Customer Service Charter(PDF, 607KB) , we’d like you to let us know.
+We always welcome your feedback on our performance at any time.
+We’d like to hear from you if you think we have performed well but if you feel we haven’t met the standards set out in our Customer Service Charter(PDF, 75KB), we’d like you to let us know.
 Feedback tells us how we can improve our service to you.

-For more information you may wish to read our Customer Complaints and Feedback Policy.(PDF, 118KB)
+For more information you may wish to read our Customer Complaints Policy(PDF, 259KB).

-Anyone who comes in contact with Council’s services can provide feedback in any of the following ways.
+Anyone who comes in contact with any of Council’s services can provide feedback in any of the following ways.

-If you need assistance to provide feedback, we can help you with that too.
+If you need assistance to provide feedback to us, we can help you with that too.
+Just give us a call.

 What is a complaint?